NGC 3147

 NGC 3147 is a spiral galaxy located in the constellation Draco.
 It is located at a distance of about 130 million light years from Earth, which, given its apparent dimensions, means that NGC 3147 is about 140,000 light years across.
-It was discovered by William Herschel on April 3, 1785.
+It was discovered by German-British astronomer William Herschel on April 3, 1785.

 Structure

 The galaxy has a small and bright nucleus and tightly wound multiple spiral arms.
 The overall appearance of the galaxy resembles that of NGC 488, however the nuclear bulge is smaller.
 The arms consist of spiral segments that branch after approximately one quarter of a revolution.
 HII regions can be detected in the arms.